1982 Atlantic hurricane season: Season effects

-This is a table of the storms in 1982 and their landfall(s), if any.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or low.
+This is a table of all of the storms that formed in the 1982 Atlantic hurricane season.
+It includes their name, duration, peak classification, and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1982 USD.